 Normally, students may count up to six transfer credits in philosophy courses towards the philosophy major, but transfer credits cannot be used to satisfy any of the above requirements.
 Students wishing to transfer credit must consult the DUP for approval.
 Currently matriculated students must do so prior to taking the course(s) in question; transfer students should consult the DUP as soon as possible.

 A philosophy major requires a total of 30 credits of courses numbered 2000 or higher.
-Students double majoring in philosophy need 24 credits of courses numbered 2000 or higher.
+Students double majoring in philosophy can share 6 credits with their second major, so in practice only need 24 credits of courses numbered 2000 or higher (provided they are not sharing any other courses).

 The Philosophy Department ordinarily offers three or four courses each summer.
 Because these summer courses are usually at the 1000-level, students should not expect to take summer courses to work towards completion of the requirements for the philosophy major.

 A number of philosophy majors are double majors, and we encourage students who are interested in doing this to try it.
-Students who double-major need 24 credits of philosophy classes at the 2000+ level, and they must meet the same core requirements as single majors (listed above).
+Students who double-major must meet the same core requirements as single majors (listed above), however they are allowed to share 6 credits with their first major which means they generally only need 24 credits of philosophy classes at the 2000+ level.
 Majors with which the philosophy major is often combined include: English, mathematics, economics, government, biology, anthropology, and history.
 Many students also combine a philosophy major with a pre-med curriculum.

 Normally, courses being applied to the major must be completed with a grade of C or higher.
 Students who incur a C- in a Philosophy course are placed on probation as majors for the following semester.
 Further, students whose cumulative GPA in major courses falls below 2.0 will also be placed on probation for the following semester.
 Absent significant improvement in their academic performance, these students may be discontinued as a major in Philosophy.